amrabunemr98/Deploy-FlaskApp-on-EKS-using-Azure-DevOps/ansible/README.md

 ## Playbook Structure
 1. Load Variables
 - The playbook starts by loading variables from an external file [variables.yml](https://github.com/amrabunemr98/Deploy-FlaskApp-on-EKS-using-Azure-DevOps/blob/main/ansible/variables.yml) to ensure a clean separation of configuration.
+2. Install Required Packages
+- Installs necessary packages (unzip, ca-certificates, curl, apt-transport-https) on the target hosts.
+3. Install AWS CLI
+  - Checks if the AWS CLI is installed; if not, installs it.
+The AWS CLI installation includes downloading the AWS CLI v2, extracting it, and configuring its installation path.